Limelight Steel’s ironmaking technology uses laser light as a form of electrified industrial heat.

 Limelight laser furnace: process advantages

 Previous hydrogen-based ironmaking furnaces can only use high-purity iron ore and produce solid iron - since they operate at low temperatures and cannot remove impurities in their reactors.
-This limits these old reactors to 3% of global iron ore supplies.
-Limelight's laser furnace can convert low grade ore into molten iron, which can be separated from impurities - unlocking the other 97% of the world's iron ore supply for green ironmaking.
+This limits these reactors to 3% of global iron ore supplies.
+Limelight's laser furnace can convert low grade ore into molten iron, which can be separated from impurities - unlocking the other 97% of the world's iron ore supply for efficient ironmaking.

 Steel process chain